 To borrow money, the Council has to offer lenders security.
 Like most councils, we secure our debt against our rates income, rather than against physical assets like land or buildings.
 This means that lenders can make us increase rates to repay debt under certain circumstances.
 Using this form of security helps to keep the interest rates on our debt low.
 Council uses financial derivatives to arrange interest rate risk.
 These derivatives, known as swaps, reduce variability in interest costs, allowing Council to better manage cash-flow.
-The Council's full policy on security for borrowing, the Liability Management Policy, is available on the Council's website.
+The Council's full policy on security for borrowing, the Liability Management Policy, is available at whakatane.govt.nz/policiesand-bylaws